A note on radial solutions to the critical Lane-Emden equation with a variable coefficient: Introduction

-\end{lemma} Applying this, one successfully obtains the existence of a mountain pass solution of \eqref{p1} for all $p\in\left(1,\frac{N+2+2\alpha}{N-2}\right)$, which implies $p$ can be supercritical if $\beta>0$.
+Applying this, one successfully obtains the existence of a mountain pass solution of \eqref{p1} for all $p\in\left(1,\frac{N+2+2\alpha}{N-2}\right)$.
+The exponent $p$ can be supercritical (i.e., $p > \frac{N+2}{N-2}$) if $\alpha>0$.
 We here note that, for the critical case, the essential point seems that $u^{\frac{N+2}{N-2}}$ has a variable coefficient which is radial and attains $0$ at the origin (see Example 2.1 in \cite{W}).
-In view of this it is an interesting question that if it is possible to ensure the existence of solutions in the case where the coefficient does not attain $0$ at the origin.
+In view of this it is an interesting question that whether it is possible to ensure the existence of solutions in the case where the coefficient does not attain $0$ at the origin.
 Very recently, Ai-Cowan \cite{AC} study another problem including our problem \eqref{p}.
 Applying their dynamical system approach, which is developed in \cite{A}, we can confirm the existence of radially symmetric solutions of \eqref{p} for the case $g(x)=|x|^\beta$ with $\beta\in(0,N-2)$.
 An interesting point in this case is that the coefficient $(1+g(x))$ attains the local minimum at the origin but not $0$.
-Hence we can not apply Lemma \ref{N} directly.
+Hence we cannot apply Lemma \ref{N} directly.
 Then it is an interesting question to investigate how the coefficient can exclude the non-compactness of their nonlinearity.
 Motivated by this, we investigate \eqref{p} via the variational method.
-Our aim is to give a variational interpretation on the results in \cite{AC} and further, extend their result to a more general coefficient which has a local minimum at the origin.
+Our aim is to give a variational interpretation on the results in \cite{AC} and further, to extend their results to a more general coefficient which has a local minimum at the origin.

-Now in order to explain our main results, we give our observation to the results in \cite{AC}.
+Now in order to explain our main results, we give an observation to the results in \cite{AC}.
 In the variational point of view, it seems better to write the right hand side of the equation of \eqref{p} as $u^{\frac{N+2}{N-2}}+g(x)u^{\frac{N+2}{N-2}}$.
 Then the first term is actually noncompact.
 On the other hand, the second one becomes compact by Lemma \ref{N} if $g(x)$ behaves like $|x|^\beta$ with $\beta>0$.
-Then we clearly expect that it would work like the subcritical perturbation $\lambda u^{q}$ with $1\le q<(N+2)/(N-2)$ in \cite{BN} mentioned above.
+Then we clearly expect that it would play the role of the subcritical perturbation $\lambda u^{q}$ with $1\le q<(N+2)/(N-2)$ in \cite{BN} mentioned above.

 Then, it is natural to consider the next more general problem.
 (See also the generalization in \cite{AC}.)